wpallstars/fix-plugin-does-not-exist-notices/assets/README.md

 - `screenshots/` - Screenshots shown on the plugin page
   - `screenshot-1.jpg` - Error message with explanation notification
-  - `screenshot-2.jpg` - Missing plugin shown in the plugins list with "Remove Reference" link
-  - `screenshot-3.jpg` - Auto-scroll feature that highlights the missing plugin

 ## WordPress.org Requirements